Writing has been woven into my life for a long time.

 If you find any joy in it, any lessons learned through it, any interest in what I say, I’m very glad!
 I’ll take that as God’s work.
 He has that nifty ability to work through the small things of the world.

-Also, in acknowledgement of where I live and write this blog, I include some brief acknowledgements:
+Also, to honour the land where I live and write this blog on, I include some brief acknowledgements:

 I grew up on traditional Kwikwetlem lands, and am very grateful for what the people of that land do to maintain it's well-being to this day.
 I also wish that I'd been able to have gratitude and acknowledgement of their experiences when I still lived there.

 I now live on the overlapping, traditional, unceded territories of the following nations: